 - develop 97 ha of lowland area and market gardening perimeters

-- enable deforestation of 59 ha of land
+- enable reforestation of 59 ha of land

 2. Food Security Project in Eastern Burkina Faso (PSAE) financed by the French Development Agency (AFD): construction of 100 km of rural roads.